bysnupy/handson/handson__ocp4_restore_lost_one_master.md

 Starting etcd..
 ```

-## Verify the etcd and master are recovered without any issue
+## Verify whether the added etcd and master are recovered without any issue

 ```cmd
 $ oc get pod -n openshift-etcd